These zoodles with pesto make a perfect light and summery meal that’s dairy free and grain free! Perfect on its own or with grilled chicken or shrimp.

 Zoodles cook very quickly in a pan with a little olive oil.
 Cook over medium heat, stirring often, until they are bright green and tender – just a few minutes.

+Zoodles are a good substitute for pasta for those on a grain free or gluten free diet.
 Zucchini is low in carbohydrates, containing just 3 grams net carbs per cup of sliced zucchini.
-Zoodles are a good substitute for pasta for those on a grain free or low carb diet.
 They’re also just a great way to get more vegetables into your diet.

 If pumpkin seeds don’t work for you, try sunflower seeds, or you can even leave the seeds out.
 It will still be delicious.